telerik/blazor-docs/components/menu/navigation.md

 To use the Menu for navigating between pages:

 * Add the Menu to your application.
+    * You may want to add it in the `MainLayout.razor` outside of the `@Body`, for example, in the header section of your app.
 * Provide a collection of models that describe the pages you want the user to navigate to.
 * Populate its `UrlField` with the corresponding data from the model or provide a `Url` property in the model.